nasrinimapour/ai-content-analyzer/README.md

 6. Click the "Analyze Image & Prompt" button to see the results.

 # Limitations
-Model Size & Performance: The AI models, especially CLIP, are large and can be slow to download and run, particularly on older hardware.
+* Model Size & Performance: The AI models, especially CLIP, are large and can be slow to download and run, particularly on older hardware.

-Hate Symbol Recognition: The CLIP model's ability to identify hate symbols is based on its training data and the text prompts used for classification.
+* Hate Symbol Recognition: The CLIP model's ability to identify hate symbols is based on its training data and the text prompts used for classification.
 It is a powerful tool for contextual understanding, but may not be exhaustive or perfect.

-Keyword List: The list of hateful keywords is for demonstration purposes and is not comprehensive.
+* Keyword List: The list of hateful keywords is for demonstration purposes and is not comprehensive.

 # Contributing
 Contributions are welcome!
 Please feel free to fork the repository, make changes, and submit a pull request.

-This tool is for educational and demonstration purposes to showcase modern, client-side AI capabilities.
+This tool is for educational and demonstration purposes to showcase client-side AI capabilities.